Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 Does Screen Time Cause Anxiety?

-Estimated Reading Time: 8 minutes When your 8-year-old melts down over the WiFi or your teen seems anxious despite having “everything,” you’re seeing a struggle millions of families face.
+Estimated reading time: 8 minutes When your 8-year-old melts down over the WiFi or your teen seems anxious despite having “everything,” you’re seeing a struggle millions of families face.
 Research shows higher screen use is linked to greater anxiety, depression, inattention, and aggression.
 But the link isn’t one-way—screens don’t just cause anxiety.
 Anxious kids often turn to them for relief,

 Read More »